AntiFaffStrips/Strips/.github/ISSUE_TEMPLATE/enhancementTemplate.md

+# Problem Statement

+< A simple sentance describing the changes to be made in this issue

 # Summary of Issue/Change

-< Give a basic summary of the changes for this issue >
+< Give a more detailed summary of the changes for this issue >

 # Files effected